varnishcache/varnish-cache/doc/sphinx/reference/varnishadm.rst

 ===========

-If a command is given, the exit status of the `varnishadm` utility is zero if the command succeeded, and non-zero otherwise.
+If a command is given, the exit status of the `varnishadm` utility is zero if the command succeeded, and one of the following otherwise:

+1: could not execute the command
+2: bad usage
+3: the command failed
+4: the connection was lost
+5: the CLI session was terminated

 EXAMPLES
 ========